stadelmanma/netl-ap-map-flow/README.rst

 |

- * DataProcessing provides an easy to use and customizable platform for post-processing a set of simulation data.
+ * data_processing provides an easy to use and customizable platform for post-processing a set of simulation data.
 It is well suited to be used interactively in the Python interpreter or to create data processing scripts.
 A pre-made script is :code:`apm-process-data-map.py` which accepts various command line arguments to automatically perform basic post-processing.

 |